 The stomach is part of the digestion system and essential for the nutrient supply to the body.
 Its acidic gastric juice acts as a barrier to bacteria which could otherwise infiltrate the intestines and other abdominal organs.

-lines the stomach cavity.
-It consists of an about 1 mm high single-layer columnar epithelium which is covered by a 100 to 200 µm thick mucus carpet.
+lines the stomach cavity and consists of an about 1 mm high single-layer columnar epithelium which is covered by a 100 to 200 µm thick mucus carpet.
 Further gastric foveolae (at which ends the gastric glands sit) extend up to the muscularis mucosa.
 The tubular glands are formed by different exocrine cells which secrete various substances – depending on the part of the stomach.

 In the corpus and fundus there are mainly mucous neck cells, parietal cells, chief cells, but also enteroendocrine cells.
 The mucous neck cells produce mucous for the alkaline mucus carpet which protects the epithelium from self-digestion through gastric juice.
-On the other hand the parietal cells secrete hydrogen and chloride ions which bond together to hydrochloric acid and keep the pH level of the stomach at around 1 to 1,5.
+On the other hand, the parietal cells secrete hydrogen and chloride ions which bond together to hydrochloric acid and keep the pH level of the stomach at around 1 to 1,5.
 The chief cells release an inactive precursor of the pepsin enzyme, the pepsinogen.
 In the gastric juice it is activated through the acidic milieu and starts it proteolysis functions.

 The stomach is innervated sympathetically and parasympathetically.
 The parasympathetic supply comes from the vagus nerve (cranial nerve X).
-Its both branches (anterior and posterior vagal trunk) stimulate the gastric glands and musculature which lead to slow peristaltic contractures during the passage of chime.
+Both of its branches (anterior and posterior vagal trunk) stimulate the gastric glands and musculature, which leads to slow peristaltic contractures during the passage of chime.

 Sympathetic fibers from the splanchnic nerves are responsible for the motor innervation of the pylorus and the sensory innervation of the stomach mucosa.